DataJuggler/UltimateHelper/README.md

 # News

+11.12.2025: Version 9.1.6 - I added a new FontHelper class.
+This class makes it easy to search for installed fonts.
+This is used by a demo project I have coming up.

+11.12.2025: Version 9.1.5 - I added a feature that can be used with PixelDatabase.NET to draw text on an image.
+The method SplitTextIntoLines was added, and this returns a List<TextLine>
+with the Text And Top set for each image.

-11.12.2025: Veresion 9.1.3 - I added a new property Top to the TextLine object (int).
+11.12.2025: Version 9.1.3 - I added a new property Top to the TextLine object (int).
 This property is used by PixelDatabase.NET to convert text into lines of text, and the images are drawn to a certain place on the image